BUZZARDGTA/v_ped_stuff/my stuff, maybe one day I'll do something about it (it's chaos here)/my_and_DoctorFLEXoChan_findings.md

 2   -- weapon wheel you cannot select any firearm but you can select a few knifes (not all of them).
 18  -- in first person your weapon camera view is a bit shallower, however it does some weird camera movements restrictions.
 19  -- same then 18 but without the weird camera movements restrictions.
-24  -- Blocks the weapon wheel.
+24  -- PRF_TemporarilyBlockWeaponSwitching // Blocks the weapon wheel.
 33  -- Crosshair like when you aim at a dead ped.
 46  -- Prevent ped from jumping
 49  -- shoot 2 bullets/grenades/other stuff from weapons instead of 1, works with any firearms except projectiles